spcl/daceml/doc/overviews/development.rst

 DaceML uses ``pytest`` to run tests.
 The pytest runner takes a custom argument ``--gpu`` to run GPU tests.
 Tests can be parallelized using ``xdist`` by passing the arguments ``-n auto --dist loadfile``.

-Some tests are marked with ``pytest.mark.slow``.
-Slow tests are skipped on the automated CI.

 If you provide the fixture (i.e. an argument to the test) with name ``gpu``, then the test will be parameterized to pass both ``True`` and ``False`` to that argument.